Mark Iuliano: Retirement

 After this series of events, Iuliano opted to call it quits on his career and officially retired from professional football in March 2012; he was 38 years old.

 International career

-Iuliano was a regular in the Italy national football team setup during the peak of his career as he earned his first call-up in 1998 and received his last cap in 2003.
-He appeared for the Italy national football team at UEFA Euro 2000, where Italy finished in 2nd place, and at the 2002 FIFA World Cup.
+Iuliano was a regular in the Italy national team setup during the peak of his career as he earned his first call-up in 1998 and received his last cap in 2003.
+He appeared for the Italy national team at UEFA Euro 2000, where Italy finished in second place, and at the 2002 FIFA World Cup.
 He would make 19 total international appearances, scoring one goal for his country.
 His debut came on 5 September 1998 against Wales.
 He scored his only international goal against Portugal on 26 April 2000.

 Style of play

 Regarded as one of the best and most consistent Italian defenders of his generation, Iuliano was a large, tenacious, and physically strong defender, who excelled in the air, and who was an accomplished man-marker and an experienced tackler; he usually played as a centre-back, although he was a tactically versatile player, who was also capable of playing as a full-back.